mertkaracamm/CreditApprovals/README.md

   - In this way, a machine learning model is designed in Azure Machine Learning Tool.
   - This design are modelled in terms of WEKA and R script language results.
   - When the customer’s information are entered in form application, system requests to machine learning and then response a message from machine learning tool whether customer’s credit approval are risky or not.
-  - All details are documented as above source code section which is called #"Credit_Approval_Analysis" as pdf.
+  - All details are documented as above source code section which is called # Credit_Approval_Analysis as pdf.

  Project Aim: